pschaus/book_lepl1402/source/part3.rst

 Visiting all cities in a country minimizing the distance
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""

 The Traveling Salesman Problem (TSP) is a classic NP-hard problem in the field of computer science and operations research.
-The problem is simple to state: given a list of cities and distances between them, find the shortest possible route that visits each city exactly once and returns to the starting city.
+The problem is simple to state: Given a list of cities and the distances between them, find the shortest possible route that visits each city exactly once and returns to the starting city.

 This problem, as well as its decision version (i.e., does there exist a circuit with a total length shorter than a given value?), is proven to be NP-complete.